Incogn1toBro/BlueTeam-Trainer/BUILD.md

 Open `https://<LOGGING_VM_IP>:8889` in a browser.
 Accept the self-signed cert warning.
 Log in with `admin` and the password you set.

 1. Click **Server Artifacts** in the left sidebar
-2. Download the MSI file
-3. Locate the `Server.Utils.CreateMSI` job previously run
+2. Locate the `Server.Utils.CreateMSI` job previously run
-4. Click into the run, then the **Uploaded Files** tab before downloading the MSI file.
+3. Click into the run, then the **Uploaded Files** tab before downloading the MSI file.
-5. Once the MSI file is downloaded, execute it on the Victim VM.
+4. Once the MSI file is downloaded, execute it on the Victim VM.

 To confirm the existence of the Velociraptor service run
 ```powershell